Mowing the lawn often produces useful clippings for the garden. Below, we will discuss what to do with grass clippings in the vegetable garden.

 Benefits of Grass Clippings

-Grass clippings are good for the garden because they contain some amounts of nitrogen, potassium, and phosphorus , essential nutrients for healthy plant growth.
+Grass clippings are good for the garden because they contain some amounts of nitrogen, potassium, and phosphorus .
+These are essential nutrients for healthy plant growth.

 Moreover, during decomposition, the clippings feed bacteria in the soil.
 Leaving it on your lawn (grasscycling) is another benefit.
-The clippings will seep into the soil as they decompose, making the soil more fertile.
+The clippings will seep into the soil as they decompose, making it more fertile.

 Using it as Mulch